OUR UNIQUE SELLING POINTS

 Frequently Asked Questions

-In order to certify climate protection projects externally, considerable sums are invested in the creation and verification of project documents that do not directly benefit climate protection.
-Depending on the standard used and the type of project (whether afforestation, energy efficiency, renewable energy), transaction costs of between €50,000 and €500,000 must be incurred.
-Smaller projects and initiatives often cannot be realized due to the high additional costs.
-For this reason, the focus of BOKU is on the implementation of small projects that would otherwise not have the opportunity to be financed.
+To externally certify climate protection projects, substantial amounts are invested in the creation and verification of project documents, which do not directly contribute to climate protection.
+Depending on the standard used and the project type (such as reforestation, energy efficiency, or renewable energy), transaction costs can range from €50,000 to €500,000.
+Smaller projects and initiatives often cannot be implemented due to these high additional costs.
+For this reason, BOKU focuses on the implementation of small-scale projects that would otherwise not have the opportunity to be financed.

 90-100% of the donations go directly to the climate protection projects.
 The support and administrative activities by employees of the competence center for climate neutrality are financed by BOKU itself.
 The climate protection effectiveness of the projects is ensured by quality criteria, which are checked by the independent advisory board.

-The work of the BOKU CO2compensation system is accompanied by a scientific advisory board.
+The work of the BOKU-CO2compensation system is accompanied by a scientific advisory board.
 This Advisory Board is appointed by the Rectorate of BOKU at the suggestion of the Center for Global Change and Sustainability.
 Attention is paid to a mixture of BOKU members and representatives of external, relevant organizations (e.g. Austrian Development Bank and Austrian Development Agency).
 These members have proven competencies in the field of climate policy and CO2compensation as well as knowledge of local conditions and countries in which BOKU climate protection projects are carried out.

 - Projects carried out by BOKU in cooperation with organizations